|

 by adding a 100ft tall keep, walls, towers and a barbican.

-It's most famous owner was probably Richard the III.
-Although Henry VII liked Richmond
+It's most famous owner was probably Richard the III although Henry VII liked Richmond

 so much that he named his Palace near London after it (Richmond Palace).